Inglebard/dockerfiles/sails/README.md

 * 1337

 ### Volumes :
-You may need to mount game app folder to /var/www/html.
+You may need to mount app folder to /var/www/html.

 ## How to use this image :